College of Education and Human Development

 A relationship of mutuality

-OLPD alum helps Ukrainian refugees navigate new surroundings
+OLPD alum helps Ukrainian refugees navigate new surroundings.

-POLAND SHARES A 332-MILE (535 km) border with Ukraine.
-Since the Russian invasion began in February 2022, more than 3.5 million people have come across that border to f lee their war-ravaged homeland.
+Poland shares a 332-mile (535 km) border with Ukraine.
+Since the Russian invasion began in February 2022, more than 3.5 million people have come across that border to flee their war-ravaged homeland.
 And it has been Marta Shaw’s (PhD ’14) mission to help those arriving at her doorstep in Kraków, Poland.

 A Polish native with a degree in English philology, Shaw was interested in studying systemic dynamics in education, particularly after attending a public institution during her country’s transition away from communism and later working at a private university.
 “How do you design systems of higher education that bring out the best in people instead of the worst?” she asks.
 “I looked at where I could learn about educational policy and it seemed like the U.S. was the best place.”